-Advocates for the reform or abolition of civil-asset forfeiture said that even when legal, the use of these vehicles for routine office functions was abhorrent.
+Advocates for the reform of civil-asset forfeiture said that, even when legal, the use of these vehicles for routine office functions was abhorrent.
 Like all forfeiture cases, cars may have been seized before their owners have been convicted of any crime – like Geiger’s Buick.

 “As described, it’s an outrageous practice,” said state Sen. Daylin Leach, who has sponsored legislation to reform forfeiture practices across the state.
 “But the bigger issue is that civil asset forfeiture inherently lends itself to this sort of abuse.”

 The DAO confiscated 72 vehicles in 2014, nearly all of which ultimately headed to auction.
-But about 22 other vehicles confiscated through forfeiture over the years remained directly managed by the DAO, according to city fleet records.
-A roster showed many of the forfeited cars are sedans of older make, but the registry also included late-model SUVs and two pickup trucks.
+But about 22 other vehicles confiscated through forfeiture over the years were pressed into use by the DAO, according to city fleet records.
+A roster showed many of the forfeited cars are sedans of older make, although the registry also includes several late-model SUVs and two pickup trucks.

 Receipts from a forfeiture account also depict ADA Mark Gilson routinely bringing forfeited cars in for maintenance.
 An ally of Williams, Gilson was assigned to the office’s Conviction Review Unit under El-Shabazz.
 Williams and members of his security detail are also recorded billing forfeiture accounts for assorted car maintenance costs, along with car washes and wax jobs.

 A high-level source in the DAO stated it was a long-standing “tradition” for the first assistant and other top officials to have constant access to a vehicle, forfeited or otherwise.
-The use of the vehicles is clearly widespread: fuel logs show other forfeited vehicles consumed 2,200 gallons of fuel at municipal gas stations between August 2016 and February 2017.
+But the use of the vehicles was clearly widespread: fuel logs show other forfeited vehicles consumed 2,200 gallons of fuel at municipal gas stations between August 2016 and February 2017.

-Former DA Lynne Abraham defended the practice of having a flexible supplement of forfeited cars, saying vehicles critical for casework were sometimes tough to come by for tasks like transporting traumatized victims or hesitant witnesses, attending community meetings and the like.
+Former DA Lynne Abraham defended the practice of having a flexible supplement of forfeited cars, saying vehicles critical to casework were sometimes tough to come by for tasks like transporting traumatized victims or hesitant witnesses or attending community meetings.

 “But I don’t know what anyone would need a truck for,” Abraham said, referring to El-Shabazz’s use of the Tundra.
 “Was he moving?”

-Internally, some sources stated that Williams had at times attempted to crack down on the too-casual use of forfeited vehicles during his reign, apparently softening his stance in the years leading up to his indictment on felony corruption charges.
-But among the dozens of wide-ranging corruption charges leveled against Williams, federal prosecutors said the DA had himself misused grants intended for the High-Intensity Drug Trafficking Program to acquire vehicles for personal use.
+Internally, some sources stated that Williams had, at times, attempted to rein in the too-casual use of forfeited vehicles during his tenure, apparently softening his stance in the years leading up to his indictment on felony corruption charges.
+But among the dozens of wide-ranging charges leveled against Williams, federal prosecutors said the DA had himself misused grants intended for the High-Intensity Drug Trafficking Program to acquire vehicles for personal use.

 These abuses seem to extend to forfeited vehicles as well.
-Several former DA officials recalled, in 2011, that Williams had ordered the repurposing of a forfeited Harley-Davidson motorcycle emblazoned with a license plate reading “DA-2,” according to Grossman.
+Several former DA officials recalled, in 2011, that Williams had ordered the repurposing of a forfeited Harley-Davidson motorcycle – Even emblazoned the bike with a license plate reading “DA-2,” according to Grossman.

-Reportedly, Williams wanted Chief of County Detectives and former highway patrolman Chris Werner to give him lessons so he could participate in the Hero Thrill Show, an annual police motorcycle rally and fundraiser.
+She recalled Williams asking Chief of County Detectives and former highway patrolman Chris Werner to give him riding lessons so he could participate in the Hero Thrill Show, an annual police motorcycle rally and fundraiser.

-Grossman said she objected to the frivolous use of a forfeited bike, at the time.
+Grossman, then head of the forfeiture office, said she objected to the frivolous use of a forfeited bike at the time.